 The best defense is a good offense.

 Taking proactive measures to discover an optimal state of emotional well-being is a wonderful avenue to prepare for the emotional journey of college.
 Emotional well-being is multifaceted, influenced by a number of factors.

 The seven S’s of emotional well-being

 - Sleep.
 Get enough sleep on a daily basis—a tired mind and body are poor allies in stressful situations.

 - Sustenance.
 Eat well, exercise daily, and learn some stretching techniques to help you relax.
 Avoid relying on false stress reducers like alcohol, caffeine, or nicotine.

 - Solitude.
 All of us need some time alone.
 Use that time to refill your emotional reserves, give your mind a chance to quiet down, and rest.
-The more you learn (through meditation, relaxation, restful activity, and recreation) to quiet your mind of all the chatter, the more effective your solitude will be.
+The more you learn (through prayer, meditation, relaxation, restful activity, and recreation) to quiet your mind of all the chatter, the more effective your solitude will be.

 - Sharing.
 Share your thoughts, emotions, hopes, fears, and your life with someone else.
 Find people you trust enough to share your failures with as well as your victories.

 - Silliness.
 Don't take yourself so seriously.
 At least once a week, do something fun that involves “play.”
 Nothing relieves stress and tension better than a good laugh.
 Try to laugh a dozen times a day.

 - Spirituality.
 Spirituality doesn't necessarily mean religion.
 If a particular religion or spiritual practice speaks you, put it into action in your life.
 If getting out in nature is a spiritual experience for you, go regularly.
 A strong sense of spirituality can give you some perspective on your life and provide you with guidance and direction, which will help bring happiness to your day.